 You should be targeting blogs that rank well in search engines and they will accomplish these rankings by using well performing keywords.
 Check title and h1 tags, alt tags and blog post titles for appropriate keywords, then search in Google to see how the keywords perform in search results.

 Another tool that you can use to track keywords ranking is SerpWatcher.

-Their backlinks can be checked using the backlinks tool LinkMiner.
+Their backlinks can be checked using the backlinks tool LinkMiner from Mangools.
 That’s a backlink checker with 8+ trillion backlinks in their database.
 Simply type their URL into the checker and links on their site will be listed.

 Check whether they have good quality and reputable links, or if they have any brand mentions from big sites.
 Also make sure they don’t feature spammy, valueless backlinks.

 What links does the site allow you to provide?